 - Two letters of recommendation from your DGS and faculty advisor.
 If your DGS and faculty advisor are the same individual only one letter of recommendation is required.

-- A brief description (in PDF format) of your research and how it will support the research on women and girls of color, both domestically and internationally, your interests, and why it would be particularly important to be free of service obligations this summer.
+- A brief description (in PDF format) of your research and how it will support the research on women and girls of color, both domestically and internationally, your interests, and why it would be particularly important to be free of training obligations this summer.
 This should be no more than 3 pages, using 1-inch margins, 1.5 line spacing, and Arial 12-point font.
 OPTIONAL: You may also include an additional 1-page bibliography.

 - Get approval to apply from your department.
 Before you can submit your applications for this award to The Graduate School, you must first get approval from your director of graduate studies (DGS).
 Programs differ in how they choose their nominees.
 Check with your DGS.

 - Once you have received approval from your DGS, go to The Graduate School’s fellowship application system to submit your application. | Application instructions (PDF)

-The application cycle opens in early October and closes in late November.
+The application cycle opens in early October and closes in November.
 Award recipients will be notified in spring semester.
 The Graduate School will announce exact dates closer to the start of the cycle, and they will be posted with the award listing on the school’s online application system.